 Akamai's value proposition has evolved beyond being the fastest content delivery network.
 As competitors grow increasingly capable of fast content delivery at similar prices, Akamai has positioned itself as a full services provider--touting its ability to offer multiple value-added services, such as the delivery of targeted advertising and cloud-based services for its customers.
-Value-added services now account for close to 60% of Akamai's overall revenues and have higher gross margins compared to basic content delivery.
+Value-added services now account for more than 50% of Akamai's overall revenues and have higher gross margins compared to basic content delivery.

-Its recent acquisitions of Cotendo and Blaze should help it bolster its value-added portfolio and reduce competition in this area.
-It will also help it protect its margins as competition intensifies in its core content delivery business.
+Its acquisition of Prolexic Technologies has helped it bolster its security solutions portfolio and reduce competition in this area.
+Such acquisitions will help Akamai protect its margins as competition intensifies in its core content delivery business.

 Media Content Rising - Margin Pressure